 Here’s Truman.
 He’s eating the inside of his taco with his hands.
 Typical.

 And now for the SALSA recipe, amigos.
 Salsa is one of those phenomenons that has remained in mediocrity far too long.
 Bad salsa is everywhere (jarred chunky salsa, anyone?)
 Why are we still buying this stuff?
 It’s just wrong.
-Why doesn’t somebody can Restaurant Style Salsa (meaning it’s all blended up) and sell it in stores?
+Why doesn’t somebody can restaurant-style salsa (meaning it’s all blended up) and sell it in stores?
 It would be so easy to do.

 I tested out a few batches to get this salsa just right.
-I tried it with fresh tomatoes, canned tomatoes, and one time I added too much cilantro in addition to over blending it, which turned it brown instead of red.
+I tried it with fresh tomatoes, canned tomatoes, and one time I added too much cilantro in addition to overblending it, which turned it brown instead of red.
 (It still tasted amazing.
 Let me be clear: there is never too much cilantro.
 But if you are posting pictures of your salsa on the internet, it probably shouldn’t be brown.)

 Fresh tomatoes are great, especially if they are straight from the garden.
 Can’t beat that flavor.
 BUT.
 Fresh tomatoes are super watery, which was the problem with my first batch.
 You only want about 12 ounces of fresh tomatoes.
 If you are doing canned, you’re going to use 14.5 ounces.
 If you are a nervous salsa maker, use canned tomatoes!
 It’s pretty foolproof.
 And the flavor really is on par with fresh.
 Just make sure you drain them well.

 The other secret ingredient here is cumin, a tip I got from The Pioneer Woman.
 You can add it to taste or leave it out, but I think it’s so great!
 The other ingredient you NEED is salt.
-Taste your salsa, and if it doesn’t take like you want to eat 10 more bites, add more salt.
+Taste your salsa, and if it doesn’t taste like you want to eat 10 more bites, add more salt.
 It really is like magic.

 Fresh on the left, canned tomatoes on the right.
 Don’t go crazy on onions.
 Nobody likes onion-breath.

 This recipe makes about 1 cup of salsa.
 Can we just call this a single serving?
 Yes?
 Just give me that bag of Juanitas and an entire batch of this and I’m set.
+But even if you do eat this in one serving, it´s so easy that you can whip up another batch in 5 minutes (your secret is safe with me.)

 More Mexican food ideas for Taco Tuesday!